It’s mid-May and therefore, it’s high time for our April Feature Alert. As hinted last time, we have a new awesome feature to introduce. Please meet:

 As you probably know, our platform is microservices-based, which means that each integration component is placed inside its very own Docker container.
 Previously, when you wanted to execute a task consisting of, say, two components with a Data Mapper in between, our platform would start each corresponding container (in our case three in total) one after the other in order to pass data through the first container to the last container, and only after stopping the previous one.
 This technique proved to take quite a long time for your task to start running – up to 15-20 seconds.

-So, we decided to improve this procedure by introducing our Realtime Flows on demand.
+So, we decided to improve this procedure by introducing our Real-time Flows on demand.
 In these flows, containers start and don’t stop, while being «glued» together via our messaging queue.
-Thanks to this, data passes through all of them them basically at the speed of light, with flow executions taking only between 100 and 500 milliseconds, depending on the data volume.
+Thanks to this, data passes through all of them basically at the speed of light, with flow executions taking only between 100 and 500 milliseconds, depending on the real-time data volume.

-Introducing Realtime Flows brings us to the next few feature:
+Introducing Real-time Flows brings us to the next new feature:

 Introducing the Request-Reply message exchange pattern (opened in beta)